 Montessori for New Parents

-For babies and toddlers, it is especially important to prepare your environment for the child to have structure but a lot of liberty for self-directed and open play.
+Prepare your environment to have structure but a lot of liberty for self-directed and open play.

 Montessori Activities by Age